kubernetes-sigs/secrets-store-csi-driver/pkg/providers/vault/README.md

 ### Create an Example Deployment

-We will use a NGINX deployment to showcase accessing the secret created by the Secret Store CSI Driver.
+We will use an NGINX deployment to showcase accessing the secret created by the Secret Store CSI Driver.
 The mount point for the secret will be in the [pod deployment specification](./examples/nginx-pod-vault.yaml) file.

 ```yaml